-Looking for the best Smoker Pellets?
+Updated October 30th, 2018 – Looking for the best smoker pellets?
 You’re in the right place.

 You probably know that smoking with wood pellets is convenient.
 All you have to do is set a timer—and then go do whatever else you need to do before your guests arrive.

-My favorite is the economic, Smokehouse brand for the fruitwoods. (check the latest pricing on Amazon).
-For straight up hardwood pellets, I like the CookinPellets blend of 4 woods, check it out pricing on Amazon.
+My favorite is the economic, Smokehouse brand for the fruitwoods (check the latest pricing on Amazon).
+For straight-up hardwood pellets, I like the CookinPellets blend of 4 kinds of wood, check it out on Amazon.

 What you might not know is that, when you barbecue with wood pellets, you open up a wide range of flavor possibilities for vegetables, meat, potatoes, and baked goods.
 Many grillers are also unaware of the different kinds of smoker pellets available to them.
 In fact, most people don’t know that different pellet types can affect the overall taste of their food.

 It might be enlightening to learn the story behind smoker pellets before getting into the details about which specific types to buy.
 So, before I tell you where and how to identify the best smoker pellets, here is a brief summary of the history behind this hot grilling trend.

 Brief History of Smoker Pellets